project-reunite/reunite/README.md

 ## FAQs

 ### Privacy
-#### Why doesn't our app just let Arame search for missing people by name?
+#### Why doesn't our app just let Arame search for missing people by name or other metadata?
-We want Arame to be able find her son even if he could not or did not want to give his name (e.g. if he was frightened).
-Moreover, charities' privacy policies may prohibit them from releasing refugees' names publicly.
-Further, many refugees might share the same name; some may spell their name incorrectly, and aid workers may record their names incorrectly.
+We want Arame to be able find her son even if charities cannot release his name or metadata publicly (for example, if their privacy policies prohibit it).
+Moreover, the survivor metadata they've collected may be insufficient (e.g. if Arame's son was too scared to give his name).
+Finally, their metadata may be inaccurate, if survivors and aid workers spell survivors' names incorrectly.
 #### Is anyone's privacy being violated?
 No, because charities are already letting searchers look through all these photos - we are simply leading searchers through them more efficiently, which will allow us to show only a small subset of photos.
 Therefore, we will always adhere to the charities' privacy policies, for example, using only photos taken with people's permission, using the photos only to reunite people, and deleting the photos immediately after confirming reunification.